Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Introduction

 \subsection{Outline and Summary of Contributions}

 In this paper, we develop a federated student modeling methodology that personalizes prediction models for different data grouping criteria and mitigates the bias in data availability for underrepresented groups.
-Specifically, we make the following major contributions: \begin{itemize} \item We design a Multi-Layer Personalized Federated Learning (MLPFL) methodology where local models associated with different student groupings are adapted from a global model (Section \ref{sec:method}).
-This adaptation is in the form of meta-gradient updates taken on data that is localized to the specific course and/or student subgroup, instead of using data quality heuristics as in prior work, mitigating biases arising from heterogeneous data availability.
+Specifically, we make the following major contributions: \begin{itemize} \item We design Multi-Layer Personalized Federated Learning (MLPFL), where local models associated with different student groupings are adapted from a global model (Section \ref{sec:method}).
+Unlike prior methods that invoke data quality heuristics, this adaptation involves meta-gradient updates on localized data from particular courses or student subgroups.
+We show that this mitigates biases from heterogeneous data availability.

 \item We consider two popular downstream student modeling tasks for our methodology, knowledge tracing and outcome prediction (Section \ref{sec:down}).
-We formulate these based on multi-modal learning activity logs available in real-world online courses datasets (Section \ref{sec:data-task}).
+We formulate these based on multi-modal activity logs on learner interactions with course content and in discussion forums available in real-world online course datasets (Section \ref{sec:data-task}).

-\item Through experiments on three online education datasets (Section \ref{sec:exp}), we demonstrate that our methodology significantly outperforms existing student modeling approaches in terms of improving prediction accuracy and reducing variance across subgroups (Section \ref{sec:mdlbase}-\ref{sec:result}).
+\item Through experiments on three online education datasets (Section \ref{sec:exp}), we demonstrate that our methodology significantly outperforms existing approaches in terms of improving prediction accuracy and reducing variance across subgroups (Section \ref{sec:mdlbase}-\ref{sec:result}).
 We find this advantage appears at both the global and local model levels, resulting in a robust prediction framework that can adapt between different student groupings.

-\item Our experiments further reveal that demographic-based MLPFL provides substantial improvements in student modeling compared to course-level personalization without demographic information.
-We also visually demonstrate that the student activity embeddings produced by our methodology are clustered based on subgroups (Section \ref{sec:tsne}).
+\item Our experiments reveal that demographic-based MLPFL provides substantial improvements in student modeling compared to course-level personalization without demographic information.
+We also visually examine how the student activity embeddings generated by our approach cluster according to subgroups, and find that they exhibit informative clusterings (Section \ref{sec:tsne}).

 \end{itemize}